QuantEcon/lecture-python.myst/lectures/kalman_2.md

 :depth: 2
 ```

-This is a sequel to this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>` in which we applied
+In  this quantecon lecture   {doc}`A First Look at the Kalman filter <kalman>`, we used
-a Kalman filter to estimate the location of a rocket.
+a Kalman filter to estimate  locations of a rocket.

-Here we'll use the Kalman filter to
+In this lecture,  we'll use the Kalman filter to
-make inferences about a worker's  human capital and his/her  effort to  accumulate or  maintain
+infer a worker's  human capital and the  effort that the worker devotes  to  accumulatng
-human capital, both of which are unobserved to a firm that learns about those things only be observing a history
+human capital, neither of which the firm observes directly.

-of the output that the worker generates for the firm.
+The firm  learns about those things only be observing a history of the output that the worker generates for the firm, and from understanding how that output depends on the worker's human capital and how human capital evolves as a function of the worker's effort.

-We'll posit a little model of how the firm pays the worker in light of these information limitations.
+We'll posit a rule that expresses how the much  firm pays the worker each period  as a function of the firm's information each period.

 In addition to what's in Anaconda, this lecture will need the following libraries: